Rosuavio/system-configs/docs/local-config.md

 Good

 1. Dose not require `sudo` to edit.
-2. No need for user to remember paramiter or config.
+2. No need for user to remember parameter or config.
 3. Users cannot build the default config unintentionally.

 Bad